jcf/jquery.expandable/README.md

 This plugin is ultimately simple, it takes no arguments and assumes you simply want to have a "view port" hide the contents of a big child until a user clicks on the "view port".

+## Demonstration

+There's a demo at http://jcf.github.com/jquery.expandable.
+You'll see that clicking on the top-most "view port" causing the "view port" to expand to reveal all of the contents of the first child.

+The "view port" below doesn't expand as the height of the contents is less than the height of the "view port".

 ## Usage

 Wrap your large, element in a DIV...